lu0/syncthing-config/README.md

 * sharedpreferences.dat
 * index-v0.14.0.db

 Only folder and device IDs [can be tracked](https://docs.syncthing.net/users/faq.html#should-i-keep-my-device-ids-secret), those IDs are stored in the ```config.xml``` files.
-However, this files include API keys.
+However, these files include API keys.
 What I did was commit blank ```config.xml``` files, then pasted and committed the lines with non-sensitive data and lastly I added the sensitive data to the files but didn't commit them.
 I mantain the repo using a pre-commit hook to avoid commiting lines with API keys:

 ```zsh
 cp pre-commit .git/hooks/